godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

 general purpose programming.
 In other words, they are more flexible than vertex shaders and fragment shaders as they don't have a fixed purpose (i.e. transforming vertices or writing colors to an image).
-Unlike fragment shaders and vertex shaders compute shaders have very little going on behind the scenes, the code you write is what the GPU runs and very little else.
+Unlike fragment shaders and vertex shaders, compute shaders have very little going on behind the scenes.
+The code you write is what the GPU runs and very little else.
 This can make them a very useful tool to offload heavy calculations to the GPU.

 Now let's get started by creating a short compute shader.

-First, in the text editor of your choice create a new file called "compute_example.glsl".
+First, in the **external** text editor of your choice, create a new file called ``compute_example.glsl`` in your project folder.
 When you write compute shaders in Godot, you write them in GLSL directly.
-The Godot shader language is based off of GLSL so if you are familiar with normal shaders in Godot the syntax below will look somewhat familiar.
+The Godot shader language is based on GLSL.
+If you are familiar with normal shaders in Godot, the syntax below will look somewhat familiar.

 .. note::